 If you are transferring from out of district or haven’t heard from us but would like to, please contact the band director (email@example.com) with your current address, phone number and email address.
 In the mean time, many of your questions may be answered on the Band Web Site.

 The short answer is yes.
 Involvement in music in high school helps you to develop friendships and memories that will last a lifetime.
 Those looking for a “high school” experience will find that those memories will only come from being involved in an active group.
 Yes, band may be a lot of time.
 However, great reward does not come without great sacrifice.
 Through the high standards set in our program you will learn how to manage time efficiently, work as a team, become a leader, and set high expectations for yourself.
 In addition, colleges will also look for consistent involvement in school groups.
 Many admissions officers and employers will look for music students due to their work ethic.
 Lastly, many studies have shown the positive impact of music on IQ and test scores.
 To read more, please visit our Advocacy Page.

 Who do I contact if I have questions?

-For Booster related questions please contact Thomas Botkin.
-For all other inquiries please contact the director, Brian Beck.
+For Booster related questions please contact Jennifer Elwood.
+For all other inquiries please contact the directors, Brian Beck and Sam Howard.
 Contact info can be found on the Booster and Contact Us pages.